gitlabhq/gitlab-runner/.gitlab/issue_templates/Feature Flag Cleanup.md

 - Any MRs that need to be rolled back?
 - Communication that needs to happen?
 - What are some things you can think of that could go wrong in the context of GitLab Runner and the existing setups?
+- What settings needs to be changed back, e.g. Feature Flag, or `config.toml` settings ?

 ### Cleaning up the feature flag